Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Many of Ireland’s cultural treasures await visitors at this museum.

-👉 Need Help Itinerary Planning?
+👉 Want help planning your whole Ireland trip?
 Check out my complete itinerary for Dublin!

 The Irish Museum of Modern Art